hellory4n/starry3d/README.md

 ## Features

-For the points with asterisks look at the limitations section

 - Pure C99 and OpenGL 3.3
-- Cross platform\*
+- Cross platform ish. (windows and linux)
 - Probably runs on anything ever
-- No external dependencies\*
+- No external dependencies
-- Optimized for voxel graphics\*
+- Optimized for voxel graphics
 - UI through [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear), you don't have to do anything, it's already there
 - Built on [libtrippin](https://github.com/hellory4n/libtrippin) the biggest most massive library of all time